BrainImaging/brics-docs/docs/index.md

 # Introduction

-> Created by Saumya Gurbani
+> Written by Saumya Gurbani

 Welcome to the official user guide for BrICS - the Brain Imaging Collaboration Suite.
 This guide serves to provide documentation on how to use this application as a user or administrator.
 It does not cover developer documentation; that can be found on the project's [GitHub repository](https://github.com/sgurbani/brics).
 > **Note**: the BrICS project is currently stored in a private repository.
 Contact one of the members of the Shim Lab if you are interested in becoming a developer.
 A licensing agreement and inter-institutional research agreement may be necessary for researchers outside of Emory University.